bekahoxoo/hellopaper/README.md

 ## Appendices

-Hilariously, the appendices are where most of the interesting/essential information is.
+The appendices are where most of the interesting/essential information is.
 There are many of them.

 ### Appendix A. Terminology (Page 15)